 Under California false advertising laws, companies are prohibited from using deceptive advertising in connection with the sale or dissemination of goods.
-Companies are allowed to use “puffery” to make somewhat inflated claims about their products, but they are prohibited from using language that is designed to confuse or misinform consumers.
+Companies are allowed to use “puffery” to make somewhat inflated claims about their products.
+However, they are prohibited from using language that is designed to confuse or mislead consumers.

-A company that uses false advertising to sell products is engaging in deceptive business practices in violation of California law.
-Consumers who have been duped into purchasing products based on false advertising may be able to get their money back and force the company to discontinue its deceptive practices by filing a false advertising class action lawsuit.
+A company that engages in false or misleading advertising to sell products is in violation of California law.
+Consumers duped by false advertising may be able to recover monetary damages via filing a false advertising class action lawsuit.
+They may also force the company to discontinue its deceptive practices.

-If you need to hold a company accountable, reach out to our false advertising attorneys in Agoura Hills and Westlake Village.
-At Bradley/Grombacher LLP, we can help people like you move forward with a claim for fair and just compensation if you were illegally deceived by advertising.
+If you need to hold a company accountable, reach out to ourfalse advertising attorneys in Agoura Hills and Westlake Village.
+At Bradley/Grombacher, we serve clients nationwide and can help you pursue fair and just compensation if you were illegally deceived.

 Deceptive Advertising Definition & Examples

-Deceptive or false advertising refers to a company’s use of false, misleading or confusing statements when promoting a product or service.
-These types of misstatements violate consumer protection laws, which prohibit companies from engaging in unfair business practices in order to outsell their competitors.
+Deceptive advertising refers to a company’s use of false, misleading or confusing statements when promoting a product or service.
+These advertising practices false claims violate consumer protection laws, which prohibit companies from engaging in unfair business practices to outsell competitors.

-Some companies attempt to take advantage of consumers’ growing passion for environmental issues and will make misleading claims about the eco-friendliness of their products.
-If a company uses terms like “biodegradable,” “compostable,” or “recycled” to promote their products, they must be able to back up these claims with reliable scientific evidence.
+Some companies attempt to take advantage of consumers’ growing passion for environmental issues.
+To this end, they will make misleading claims about the eco-friendliness of their products.
+If a company uses terms like “biodegradable,” “compostable,” or “recycled”, they must be able to back up these claims with scientific evidence.

 Advertisers are also prohibited from making unsubstantiated statements or claims about the quality or the origin of a product.
-Some companies seek to capitalize on consumers’ desire for American-made products by deceptively including a “Made in the USA” label when the products are actually made in a foreign country.
+Some companies seek to capitalize on consumers’ desire for American-made products.
+These companies will add a “Made in the USA” label when the products are actually made in a foreign country.

 Bait & Switch

-In a bait-and-switch scenario, an advertiser will offer an item at a low price in order to entice customers, but without intending to sell the item (or intending to sell it at a higher price).
+In a bait-and-switch scenario, an advertiser will offer an item at a low price in order to entice customers.
+However, the advertise does not intend to sell the item at the listed price, or at all.
 According to the Federal Trade Commission, this type of advertising is illegal if “the first contact or interview is secured by deception.”